 Is NGO Darpan registration mandatory for all NGOs?

-No, NGO Darpan registration is not mandatory, but it is necessary to apply for government grants and funding.
-It also increases the credibility of your organisation.
+No, NGO Darpan registration is not mandatory for all NGOs, but applied government grants and funding should require this registration.
+This also increases the credibility of your organisation.

 Can foreign NGOs register on NGO Darpan?

-No, NGO Darpan is only for NGOs that are registered in India.
-Foreign NGOs must follow FCRA (Foreign Contribution Regulation Act) guidelines to work in India.
+No, NGO Darpan is done exclusively for NGOs registered in India.
+So, foreign NGOs must adhere to FCRA (Foreign Contribution Regulation Act) norms to be operational in this country.

-What to do if my NGO Darpan application is rejected?
+What should be done when my NGO Darpan application is rejected?

-Check the application rejection reason, correct the errors, and apply for resubmission with the necessary changes.
+Studying the application rejection reason, correcting those errors, and submitting your application for resubmission with the required changes.